Instructional Skills Workshop

 Receive and deliver feedback in a supportive environment

 The Instructional Skills Workshop is an intensive, four-day workshop that gives participants the chance to enhance their teaching skills in a small group setting.
-The ISW is designed for academic and teaching staff to strengthen instructional skills in lesson planning, teaching, giving and receiving feedback, and critical reflection (Dawson et al., 2014).
+The ISW is designed to help instructors strengthen their skills in lesson planning, teaching, critical thinking and giving and receiving feedback (Dawson et al., 2014).

-The ISW uses an intensive, experiential learning approach, in which participants design and conduct three “mini-lessons” and receive feedback from other participants who have been learners in the mini-lessons.
-Participants are provided with opportunities to explore teaching concepts, build on their existing teaching skills, practice new teaching approaches, apply pedagogical theory to practice, and engage in thoughtful discussion with their peers.
+The ISW uses an intensive, experiential learning approach, in which participants design and conduct three “mini-lessons” and receive feedback from others.
+Participants are provided with opportunities to explore teaching concepts, apply pedagogical theory to practice and engage in thoughtful discussion with peers.

 Facilitator Development Workshop

-When demand permits, the EDU also offers the Facilitator Development Workshop.
+The EDU also offers the Facilitator Development Workshop.
 The FDW is a four-day, intensive workshop for ISW graduates who are experienced instructors and wish to enhance their group facilitation skills.
-After completing the FDW, participants become part of a larger network of ISW facilitators and are able build teaching capacity across campus by leading the ISW in their own departments, schools and faculties.
+After completing the FDW, participants become part of a larger network of ISW facilitators and are able to build teaching capacity across campus by leading the ISW in their own departments, schools and faculties.

 Dawson, D., Borin, P., Meadows, K., Britnell, J., Olsen, K., McIntrye, G. 2014.
 The impact of the instructional skills workshop on faculty approaches to teaching.
 Higher Education Quality Council of Ontario.